6th Expanded Access Programmes World Congress 2024 Europe

 • Factors that could influence patient uptake in early access programmes

-• Overcoming difficulties that affects patient uptak
+• Overcoming difficulties that affects patient uptake

 CHALLENGES AND POTENTIAL OF EAP